jaceklaskowski/scalania/README.md

 **[How to contribute](#how-to-contribute)** |
 **[Tools used](#tools-used)**

-The project's aim is to smooth your learning path to developing applications in [Scala](http://scala-lang.org).
+The project's aim is to smooth your learning path to master [Scala](http://scala-lang.org) programming language.
 It's been very successful during [@WarszawScala](https://twitter.com/WarszawScaLa/) meetups in Warsaw, Poland - see [Scalania](http://scalania.pl) webpage on meetup.

-The project uses [Typesafe Activator](http://typesafe.com/activator) and offers tests and their answers that are all supposed to help people learning (and ultimately mastering) Scala while solving problems described in [S-99: Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/) (package `pl.japila.scalania.s99`) and doing the exercises that accompany the Scala course [Scala i programowanie funkcyjne](http://www.grzegorzbalcerek.net/scalafp.html) or are part of [the Project Euler](http://projecteuler.net/problems) (package `pl.japila.scalania.euler`).
+The project uses [Typesafe Activator](http://typesafe.com/activator) and offers tests with answers that are all supposed to help people learning (and ultimately mastering) Scala while solving problems described in [S-99: Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/) (package `pl.japila.scalania.s99`) and doing the exercises that accompany the Scala course [Scala i programowanie funkcyjne](http://www.grzegorzbalcerek.net/scalafp.html) or are part of [the Project Euler](http://projecteuler.net/problems) (package `pl.japila.scalania.euler`).
+Recently, examples from StackOverflow have been added.

-[The Warszawa Scala Enthusiasts](http://warsawscala.pl/) has been using the project quite regularly during their meetups.
+[Warsaw Scala Enthusiasts](http://warsawscala.pl/) group has been using the project quite regularly during their meetups.

 ## How to get started with the project

 * In the directory where you downloaded (cloned) the `scalania` project, e.g. `~/oss/scalania`, run `./activator` (on Mac OS/Linux) or `activator` (on Windows).

         ➜  scalania git:(master) ./activator
         [info] Loading global plugins from /Users/jacek/.sbt/0.13/plugins